As you may already know, for my honeymoon I went to the stunning Caribbean island of St Lucia. We stayed at St James’s Club Resort & Spa.

 Activities & Entertainment

 You’ll never be bored at St James’s Club, that’s for sure.
-Every day they have a different list of activities displayed on the board in the sunset lounge which is a great way to have fun and also meet a lot of the other guests.
+Every day they have a different list of activities displayed on the board in the sunset lounge.
+The various activities are a great way to have fun and also meet a lot of the other guests.
 They do table tennis tournaments, salsa dancing, corn toss, water volleyball, and a range of fitness classes like aqua aerobics, yoga, pilates and a lot more.
-It’ll come as no surprise to hear that I didn’t actually do any of the classes because I would have been less than useless, but my husband did play water volleyball a few times.
+You can get most of the sports equipment on www.tennisracquets.com/collections/volkl-racquets.
+I didn’t actually do any of the classes because I would have been less than useless.
+But my husband did play water volleyball a few times which he really enjoyed.

 Every evening (aside from the Beach party on Wednesdays) there was some kind of entertainment in the sunset lounge which was great fun.
 They would have live music, DJ sets or karaoke which was so funny to watch.
 It was a great place to go after dinner for a few drinks and to unwind from a very stressful day of sunbathing and eating.

 Another wonderful thing that St James’s Club offers is packages for weddings, honeymoons, vow renewals, and anniversaries.
-They have a number of wedding packages available and you can either get married in the beautiful gazebo overlooking the ocean, or on the beach itself.
-Their bolt-on honeymoon package sounds lovely too if you have the budget for it, you’ll get a bottle of champagne and commemorative glasses, a 50 minute couples massage, a celebration dinner for two, a room upgrade (subject to availability), and more.
-You can actually book a private dinner for two either on the beach or in the beachside gazebo, I can’t remember how much it was off the top of my head but I seem to remember it was fairly expensive.
+They have a number of wedding packages available, and you can either get married in the beautiful gazebo overlooking the ocean or on the beach itself.
+St Lucia would make for an absolutely stunning wedding destination.
+Their bolt-on honeymoon package sounds lovely too if you have the budget for it.
+You’ll get a bottle of champagne and commemorative glasses, a 50-minute couples massage, a celebration dinner for two, a room upgrade (subject to availability), and more.
+You can also book a private dinner for two either on the beach or in the beachside gazebo.
+I can’t remember how much it was off the top of my head but I seem to remember it was fairly expensive.

 - The Wifi in the public areas (lobby & sunset lounge) was actually very good.
 I’d read online that it was rubbish but I never had any trouble with it.